 Through the study of distinct primary and metastatic sites, these approaches will help define the non-linear, dynamic, and emergent processes of metastasis.
 This knowledge will generate a solid foundation for developing ways to inhibit or interfere with metastatic processes.

 Molecular and Cellular Characterization of Screen-Detected Lesions

-This program, sponsored by DCB and the Division of Cancer Prevention (DCP), promotes research on the comprehensive cellular and molecular characterization of early lesions, including the tumor cell and its microenvironment.
+This program, sponsored by the NCI Division of Cancer Biology and the NCI Division of Cancer Prevention, promotes research on the comprehensive cellular and molecular characterization of early lesions, including the tumor cell and its microenvironment.
 The primary goal is to establish Molecular Characterization Laboratories (MCLs) to identify features that distinguish indolent from aggressive and/or progressive lesions, to increase the ability to predict the ultimate fate of early lesions.

 Seven MCLs focusing on breast, prostate, pancreas, and lung cancers form the collaborative consortium.

 A second goal of the program is to develop reagents, tools and technologies, and experimental models to enhance the pace of research in this area.
 The findings of the consortium will help clinicians avoid overtreatment in cases where tumors are destined to remain indolent, and will indicate when earlier aggressive therapeutic intervention is warranted.

 The Coordinating and Data Management Group (CDMG) provides critical support for the consortium.
 The CDMG support includes network coordination, data management, specimen tracking, and study evaluation, in addition to development of statistical methodologies and computational tools.

 Onco-Aging Consortium (OAC)